The Less I Know the Better: Music video

 The official music video for the song was uploaded on 29 November 2015 to the group's Vevo channel.
-It is sexually explicit.
-The video follows a male high school basketball player lusting after a cheerleader, who soon begins a relationship with the team's gorilla mascot (named "Trevor", a reference to the lyric "She was holding hands with Trevor" in the song).
+The video follows a male high school basketball player lusting after a cheerleader who soon begins a relationship with the team's gorilla mascot (named "Trevor", a reference to the lyric "She was holding hands with Trevor" in the song).
 The music video was filmed by the Barcelona-based creative collective and directors known as Canada.
 The two primary lovebirds in the video are played by Spanish actors: the cheerleader is portrayed by actress Laia Manzanares; the basketball player by actor Albert Baró.

 Lars Brandle of Billboard described it as "a strange tale of high school lust and jealousy (and King Kong) played out in a technicolor trip", while Luke Saunders of Happy Mag called it a "seriously incredible experience".